kshaffer/corpusmusic/readings.md

 Stommel, Jesse.
 2013. ["The Digital Humanities Is About Breaking Stuff."](http://www.hybridpedagogy.com/journal/the-digital-humanities-is-about-breaking-stuff/) In *Hybrid Pedagogy*.
 September 2, 2013.

 Underwood, Ted.
 2012. ["How Not to Do Things With Words."](http://tedunderwood.com/2012/08/25/how-not-to-do-things-with-words/) Personal blog.
 August 25, 2012.

+White, Christopher and Ian Quinn.
+2014.
+[Draft of primer on hidden Markov modeling in music.](WhiteQuinnBeginningDRAFT.pdf)

 Yim, Gary.
 2012. ["Affordant Harmony in Popular Music: Do Physical Attributes of the Guitar Influence Chord Sequences?"](http://icmpc-escom2012.web.auth.gr/sites/default/files/papers/1156_Proc.pdf) In *Proceedings of the 12th International Conference on Music Perception and Cognition and the 8th Triennial Conference of the European Society fo the Cognitive Sciences of Music., July 23–28, 2012.